-I'm Professor and Chair of Computer Science at Wellesley College, studying online social media, primarily related to the propagation of information and misinformation, prediction of political events, and in developing tools that help users evaluate the trustworthiness of information.
+I'm Professor of Computer Science at Wellesley College, studying online social media, primarily related to the propagation of information and misinformation, prediction of political events, and in developing tools that help users evaluate the trustworthiness of information.
 In particular, with my Wellesley colleagues and students, we have been studying the problem of propaganda and online misinformation since 2002.

 * The paper "Of course it is true; I saw it on the Internet: Critical thinking in the Internet Era" was the first to raise concerns about our challenges to evaluate the validity of what we read on the internet, many years before "fake news" became an issue.
 It pointed to the fact that people confuse the process of searching online with the critical thinking that is required to make sense of the results of the search.